MarkDing/lufa-efm32/README.md

 ## 2. Relevant Documentation
-EFM32 Giant Gecko Application Notes are listed on the following website: www.silabs.com/32bit-appnotes.
+EFM32 Application Notes are listed on the following website: www.silabs.com/32bit-appnotes.

 * __AN758 IMPLEMENTING USB COMMUNICATION DEVICE CLASS (CDC) ON SiM3U1XX MCUs__ -- provides an implementation example on porting LUFA USB CDC on SiM3U1xx MCUs.
 * __AN0822 SIMPLICITY STUDIO USER’S GUIDE__ -- provides a description of the Simplicity Studio IDE features and environment.